Sayan-T18/summer-of-code/IDEAS_Custom_ROM_Portal_App.md

 - Support for secondary addons like GApps
 - Other handy essentials like Q&A

-Key implementations on the server (optionsl)
+Key implementations on the server (optional)
 - Storage for ROMs and ROM details

 ## Required Skills